 Margherita Della Valle — CEO.Vodafone Group

-The next year or two will show whether that anxiety is justified.
-I believe it is and that BT can leapfrog incumbent European telcos just as African telcos are leaofrogging banks.
+The next year or two will show whether the anxiety of BT's competitors are justified.
+I believe they are and that BT can leapfrog incumbent European telcos just as African telcos are leapfrogging banks.

 Further Reading